Divergent Resource Logic — DRL

 The Curtain — modern chronology, 1969–2026 — v1.1

 25 pages.
 Released May 2026.
 Three interleaved strands — science, disclosure standards, money and treaty instruments — from the first LCA frameworks of the 1970s to May 2026.
-Closes with a twelve-institution table of published acknowledgements across six jurisdictions.

 Download The Curtain (PDF)